-Optimizing the product offering to meet daily life needs - P. 22 Developing new merchandise and enhancing services - - P. 24 Reforming warm-hearted services and store productivity - P. 26 Constructing a manufacturing retailer model that is a positive presence in society- - P. 28 Transforming not only our structures, but also our work procedures and culture - P. 30 Making full use of cutting-edge IT - P 32
+Optimizing the product offering to meet daily life needs - P. 22 Developing new merchandise and enhancing services - - P. 24 Reforming warm-hearted services and store productivity - P. 26 Constructing a manufacturing retailer model that is a positive presence in society- - P. 28 Transforming not only our structures, but also our work procedures and culture - P. 30 Making full use of cutting-edge IT technologies and big data - P. 32